hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/crud.md

 ## Table and Views

-CRUD does not make a strong differentiation between tables and views.
+When it comes to methods to change data CRUD does not make a strong differentiation between tables and views.
 Typically databases do not inform if a view is updatable or not, so CRUD adds data modification methods to all view DAOs.
 It's up to the developer to decide if these methods can actually be used on each view or not.